 The property is approximately centered at coordinates 8 degrees 12'07" South, 54 degrees 59'20" West.
-CDS consists of approximately 26,751 hectares of mineral rights on six contiguous claims.
-This claim holding will reduce to 17,177 hectares assuming approval from the respective permitting agency of the three final exploration reports filed in 2017.
 Road access to CDS is usually possible all year, however heavy seasonal rainfall may temporarily cause flooding of roads and bridges.
 Pará State is considered a mining friendly jurisdiction with a very significant percentage of the State's economic activity resulting directly or indirectly from the mining industry.